Dr. Jane Goodall's Legacy: Animals are Sentient Beings and Matter

 Dr. Jane Goodall had a unique perspective: how she conducted her research, how she saw the animals she worked with, and how she reflected all of that back to us.
 It was groundbreaking, it was new, and it helped change our view of animals: animals as sentient beings.
 In other words, all animals matter.
 This message is clearly reflected in the news reports of Dr. Jane Goodall's passing around the world.

-"Jane Goodall braved a realm of unknowns to give the world a remarkable window into humankind’s closest living relatives," it is shared in a similar light in a story about her life on the Jane Goodall Institute website.
+"Jane Goodall braved a realm of unknowns to give the world a remarkable window into humankind’s closest living relatives," it is shared on the Jane Goodall Institute website.

 So, thanks to Dr. Goodall's diligent work, we began to perceive animals differently.
 And as reports around the world highlight, she gained an insight never seen before into their ways of being.